What is Otoplasty?

 Caucasian Otoplasty

-The caucasian female typically implies females whose ancenstry is European in nature.
+The caucasian female typically implies females whose ancestry is European in nature.

 Indian Otoplasty